-From a mine water management perspective, there are additional challenges posed by current Policy and legislation under which the mining industry continues to benefit from a special regulatory regime implemented by the Department of Mineral Resources (DMR)unlike by the environmental authorities which is the case for other industries.
+From a mine water management perspective, there are additional challenges posed by current Policy and legislation under which the mining industry continues to benefit from a special regulatory regime implemented by the Department of Mineral Resources (DMR) unlike by the environmental authorities which is the case for other industries.
 This results in a conflict of interest in the DMR's mandate, between the promotion of mining and the regulation of its environmental impacts; this fundamentally compromises effective regulation of the detrimental impacts of mining.
 The authorisation of mining developments by DMR is not aligned with an assessment of sensitive, vulnerable, and important water resource areas, placing some of South Africa's strategic water source areas at risk.
-Despite the requirement by Cabinet of a one-stop authorisation process that involves Department of Environmental Affairs (DEA), DWS and DMR, too often mines are given authorisations to operate without due consideration of the long-term and often extremely significant water quality implications resulting from mining.
+Despite the requirement by Cabinet of a one-stop authorisation process that involves DEA, DWS and DMR, too often mines are given authorisations to operate without due consideration of the long-term and often extremely significant water quality implications resulting from mining.

 However, an agreement between the Ministers of Water and Sanitation, Environmental Affairs and Mineral Resources concluded through the Water Amendment Act of 2014 has set the basis for improved integration and alignment between the three departments.
-This agreement, titled One Environmental System, entails that all environment related aspects will be regulated through NEMA and that all environmental provisions will be repealed from the Mineral and Petroleum Resources Development Act, 2002 (Act No. 28 of 2002) (MPRDA); that the Minister responsible for environmental affairs sets the regulatory framework and norms and standards, and that the Minister responsible for mineral resources will implement the provisions of NEMA and the subordinate legislation as far as it relates to prospecting, exploration, mining or operations; that the Minister responsible for mineral resources will issue environmental authorisations in terms of NEMA for prospecting, exploration, mining or operations; and that the three Ministers agreed to align the time frames and processes for authorisation processes.
+This agreement, titled One Environmental System, entails that all environment related aspects will be regulated through NEMA and that all environmental provisions will be repealed from the Mineral and Petroleum Resources Development Act, 2002 (Act No. 28 of 2002); that the Minister responsible for environmental affairs sets the regulatory framework and norms and standards, and that the Minister responsible for mineral resources will implement the provisions of NEMA and the subordinate legislation as far as it relates to prospecting, exploration, mining or operations; that the Minister responsible for mineral resources will issue environmental authorisations in terms of NEMA for prospecting, exploration, mining or operations; and that the Minister responsible for environmental affairs will be the appeal authority for these authorisations; and that the three Ministers agreed to align the time frames and processes for authorisation processes.